HITS-MCM/gromacs-ramd/README.md

    Ligand for the first RAMD group.
 Default name is 'INH'.

- * ramd-group1-receptor-res

-   Binding residues of the receptor for the residence time calculation.
-Default name is 'bind_res_receptor'.
-   Only supported for a single RAMD group.

- * ramd-group1-ligand-res

-   Binding residues of the ligand for the residence time calculation.
-Default name is 'bind_res_ligand'.
-   Only supported for a single RAMD group.

  * ramd-group1-receptor-pbcatom

    The value will be forwarded to the associated pull group of the receptor.